The 2022 Guide to State Park Camping Reservations in All 50 States

 Maryland

 Maryland welcomes camping reservations up to 365 days before your arrival date.
 However, new reservations are only released Monday through Friday (so if you want to start your reservation on a Saturday, you’ll need to wait until the corresponding Monday to reserve).
-There is a 2-night minimum stay on weekends from Memorial Day through Labor Day, and holiday weekends require a 3-night stay.
-Saturday arrivals or departures are not permitted in the summer unless you are reserving more than seven nights.
+There’s a 2-night minimum stay on weekends from Memorial Day through Labor Day, and holiday weekends require a 3-night stay.
+Saturday arrivals or departures are not permitted in the summer unless you are reserving more than 7 nights.

 Reservations: Maryland State Parks